Return to the Purplemath home page

-The hardest thing about doing word problems is taking the English problem and translating it into math.
-Usually, once you get the math equation, you're fine.
-The actual math involved is often fairly simple.
-But actually getting the equation can seem nearly impossible.
+The hardest thing about doing word problems is using the part where you need to take the English words and translate them into mathematics.
+Usually, once you get the math equation, you're fine; the actual math involved is often fairly simple.
+But figuring out the actual equation can seem nearly impossible.
 What follows is a list of hints and helps.
-To really learn how to do word problems, you'll just have to practice, practice, practice.
+Be advised, however: To really learn "how to do" word problems, you will need to practice, practice, practice.

-The first step to effectively working word problems is to read the problem entirely.
-Don't try to start solving anything when you've only read half a sentence.
-Try to get a feel for the whole problem, and try to see what information you have, and what you still need.
+Step 1 in effectively translating and solving word problems is to read the problem entirely.
+Don't start trying to solve anything when you've only read half a sentence.
+Try first to get a feel for the whole problem; try first to see what information you have, and then figure out what you still need.

-The second step is to work in an organized manner.
-Label variables with what they stand for, draw and label pictures neatly, and explain your reasoning as you go along.
-And you need to determine what the problem is actually asking for.
+Step 2 is to work in an organized manner.
+Figure out what you need but don't have.
+Name things.
+Pick variables to stand for the unknows, clearly labelling these variables with what they stand for.
+Draw and label pictures neatly.
+Explain your reasoning as you go along.
+And make sure you know just exactly what the problem is actually asking for.
 You need to do this for two reasons:

-(Regarding (2) above, I can tell you from experience: It's really frustrating (and embarassing) to spend fifteen minutes solving a word problem on a test, only to realize at the end that you no longer have any idea what "x" stands for, so you have to do the whole problem over again.
-I did this on a calculus test -- thank heavens it was a short test! -- and, trust me, you don't want to do this to yourself!)
+It can be really frustrating (and embarassing) to spend fifteen minutes solving a word problem on a test, only to realize at the end that you no longer have any idea what "x" stands for, so you have to do the whole problem over again.
+I did this on a calculus test — thank heavens it was a short test! — and, trust me, you don't want to do this to yourself.
+Taking fifteen seconds to label things is a better use of your time than spending fifteen minutes reworking the entire exercise!

 more than